You are here:

 Sisters of Charity Foundation

-, the Mayor of Cleveland and the County Commissioners have taken leadership roles in introducing and guiding the development of the HOUSINGfirst
+, the City of Cleveland and Cuyahoga County have taken leadership roles in introducing and guiding the development of the HOUSINGfirst

 Several non profit agencies have joined together to build and operate the projects.
 Key providers include:

 AIDS Taskforce of Greater Cleveland

 US Department of Veterans Affairs

 Five years of operating data from local HFI projects,

 confirm what national studies have found.
 Over 78% of the residents remain in their apartments and almost all are engaged in services.
 Half the residents are volunteers, participating in educational activities or employed.
 The rate of emergency room visits and hospitalizations have been substantially reduced.
 Statistics show approximately 20% of the residents move on to more independent housing situations and/or reunite with family.
 A small percentage return back to shelter.